kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/ipv6-enabled-cluster.md

 ### BYO IPv6 VPC

-If you have a VPC that is IPv6 enabled (i.e. dual stack VPC) and you would like to use it, please define it in the `AWSCluster` specs:
+If you have a dual stack VPC (i.e. CAPA will only use IPv6 for the cluster in this configuration) and you would like to use it, please define it in the `AWSCluster` specs:

 ```yaml
 spec: